wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     *   (b) that he or she knew or could reasonably be expected to have known that the offence was to be or was being committed and failed to take all reasonable steps to prevent or stop it.

-    Compare: 1991 No 69 [s 340][859]
+    Compare: 1991 No 69 [s 340][858]

 ##### 411 Limitation of proceedings

-*   (1) Subject to subsection (2) and to any special provisions of this Act, no person shall be charged with an offence against this Act unless an information charging that person with that offence is laid within 6 months after the matter arose.
+*   (1) Despite anything to the contrary in [section 25][859] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 6 months after the date on which the offence was committed.

-    (2) Notwithstanding anything in [section 14][860] of the Summary Proceedings Act 1957, the period of 6 months shall not run while the person charged is beyond the limits and territorial sea of New Zealand.
+    (2) The period of 6 months does not run while the person charged is beyond the limits and territorial sea of New Zealand.

-    Compare: 1952 No 49 s 481
+    (3) Subsection (1) is subject to subsection (2) and to any special provisions of this Act.

+    Section 411: replaced, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 412 Proof of exemption, etc

-*   Any exception, exemption, proviso, excuse, or qualification in relation to any offence against this Act or any rules or regulations under this Act, whether it does or does not accompany in the same section the description of the offence, may be proved by the defendant, but need not be specified or negatived in any information and, if so specified or negatived, no proof in relation to the matter so specified or negatived shall be required on the part of the informant.
+*   Any exception, exemption, proviso, excuse, or qualification in relation to any offence against this Act or any rules or regulations under this Act, whether it does or does not accompany in the same section the description of the offence, may be proved by the defendant, but need not be specified or negatived in any charge and, if so specified or negatived, no proof in relation to the matter so specified or negatived shall be required on the part of the prosecutor.

     Compare: 1952 No 49 s 482

+    Section 412: amended, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 413 Place where offences deemed to be committed